edavis/riverpy/README.txt

 River of News aggregator.

-With riverpy, I've tried to build a River of News aggregator that uses standard server environments and is easy for people to use.
+With riverpy, I've tried to build a River of News aggregator that uses packages commonly available on servers and is easy for people to use.

 riverpy is written in Python and uses redis as a datastore.